JuiceMitApfelnDrin/.github/profile/README.md

 # Hi there :wave:

-We're creating the next evolution of [CodinGame](https://www.codingame.com/).
+We're creating the next evolution of [CodinGame](https://www.codingame.com/) named [CodingCod](https://github.com/JuiceMitApfelnDrin/KnowledgeBase), check it out!

-With the following things especially in mind:
-- being open and encouraging change
-- open for discussions and input from the community
-- not meant for commercial purposes
-- a place where people can learn from others

 ## Contributing

 Want to help?
 You're more than welcome :)

 Need help getting started?
-Checkout the [Discord](https://discord.com/invite/k4hMTjcz3g) or the inidividual projects :P
+Checkout the [KnowledgeBase repo](https://github.com/JuiceMitApfelnDrin/KnowledgeBase) and/or the [community Discord](https://discord.com/invite/k4hMTjcz3g) or the inidividual projects :wink: .

-## Current projects
-- GameCodin frontend
-- GameCodin backend